-(To make things easy for yu we have a tipping calculator located at the bottom of the page to help you figure out what is considered a “good” tip for your your tattoo artist.)
+(Making it easier to tip your tattoo artist – we have a tipping calculator located at the bottom of the page to help you figure out what is considered a “good” tip for your tattoo artist.)

 Tipping is customary in most places within the United States.
 In the world of tattooing, most tattoo artists love the extra “cheddar” after a day of hard work.
 You, the client who is overwrought with joy and a new piece of art that will last a lifetime may be asking yourself, “should I tip – or – should I go?”